frederikvig/nyum/_recipes/roasted-chicken.md

 ---

-> Roast the chicken and the veggies for 1 more hour, or until the juices run clear when you cut between a leg and thigh.
+> Roast the chicken and the veggies for 45-60 more minutes, or until the juices run clear when you cut between a leg and thigh.
 Remove the chicken and vegetables to a platter and cover with aluminum foil for about 20 minutes.
 Slice the chicken onto a platter and serve it with the vegetables.